mrstruijk/sk_demo/README.md

 # Panic

-If things are not working out too well, maybe these things can help out.
+If things are not working out too well, maybe these things (again) can help out.

+`dotnet new install StereoKit.Templates`

 `dotnet new console`